 From Real Estate to Life Income – Charitable Remainder Trust

 Jim chose to gift the commercial property to the CFMC to establish a Charitable Remainder Trust.
 He receives income for life from the sale of the property.
-Upon death, the remainder creates a fund which the CFMC trustees make grants in specific areas of his choosing, in perpetuity.
+Upon his death, the remainder creates a fund which the CFMC trustees which will make grants in specific areas of his choosing, in perpetuity.

 “I trusted the CFMC to sell the property, which they did.
 They were also able to sell it for amount higher than the appraised value, which I was very pleased about,” Valentine shared.
 “Planning in partnership with the CFMC has simplified my giving.”